Sylar

 Sylar (Gabriel Gray) is a fictional character and a primary antagonist of the NBC superhero drama series Heroes.
 Portrayed by Zachary Quinto, he is a super-powered serial killer who targets other superhumans in order to steal their powers.
 He served as the primary villain of the first season and then as a recurring antagonist.
-Over the course of seasons 2, 3 and 4, the writers depicted Sylar attempting at various times and under different circumstances to become a hero or curb his desire to kill, undergoing relapses at various stages.
-In the series' penultimate episode he experienced over three years of penitence in a mental prison, and later identifies himself as a hero in what became the show's series finale due to cancellation.
+Over the course of the series, the writers depicted Sylar attempting at various times and under different circumstances to become a hero or curb his desire to kill, undergoing relapses at various stages.
+In the series' penultimate episode, he experienced over three years of penitence in a mental prison, and later identifies himself as a hero in the series finale.

 TV Guide included him in their 2013 list of "The 60 Nastiest Villains of All Time".

 Concept and creation

 Sylar was created as a cannibal who ate his victims' brains and "digested their power"; in order to avoid the potential silliness and zombie associations, the producers deliberately made this fact vague in the series.
 In an interview with series creator Tim Kring, it is asked if Sylar eats brains, and he merely states "That's the popular speculation.
 There's a connection between the powers and the brain, and Sylar has found it."
 The question is addressed in the season three premiere, when he is depicted in the act of acquiring Claire Bennet's regenerative powers through examination of her brain with his hands.
 When Claire asks him the same question, he sounds surprised and replies "Eat your brain?
 Claire, that's disgusting."
 The writers never bridged the gap between the early insinuations regarding what Sylar does with the brains and the final incarnation they reveal in his encounter with Claire.

 Prior to Quinto's first appearance in the episode "Seven Minutes to Midnight", the role of Sylar was played by stunt doubles, and usually, as in "One Giant Leap", the character's face being obscured by shadows.
 Quinto himself played the role with his face hidden in the same way until "Six Months Ago".
 In the second episode of the first season, "Don't Look Back", his voice is heard in a recorded phone conversation on Chandra Suresh's answering machine, spoken by voice actor Maurice LaMarche.
 Part of this conversation is heard again in "Six Months Ago", this time spoken by Quinto.